 The Second intifada erupted in September 2000.
 The Israeli army imposed a siege on the territories under the control of the Palestinian Authority, dissecting the West Bank with hundreds of military checkpoints.
 As a result, Palestinian workers were unable to reach their workplaces in the West Bank; areas inside the Green Line were completely off limits.
 Almost overnight, thousands of Palestinian workers became jobless.
 The Palestinian Bureau of Statistics (2002) put the rate of visible under-employment at 41.2%.
 With such alarming numbers, funders and local organizations began looking for ways to provide immediate income to unemployed breadwinners and for new skill-building programs that would increase the employability of workers in new fields.
 Architectural restoration provided an answer to both.

-RIWAQ’s job creation program is built around labor-intensive guidelines that minimize mechanized work, maximize the use of manual work, revive building related handicrafts, intensify the use of traditional details and enforce the use of domestic materials.
-As a result, our restoration budgets have a 55-60% labor component with the remaining 40% dedicated to materials; on average, 70% of these materials are sourced locally.
-As of December 2013, RIWAQ had restored approximately 100 buildings, employing an average of fifteen workers for five months per each site, with a total budget of $6.5 million USD.
+RIWAQ’s job creation program is built around labour-intensive guidelines that minimize mechanized work, maximize the use of manual work, revive building related handicrafts, intensify the use of traditional details and enforce the use of domestic materials.
+As a result, our restoration budgets have a 55-60% labour component with the remaining 40% dedicated to materials; on average, 70% of these materials are sourced locally.

-Each of RIWAQ’s projects includes a training site where new workers learn and refine new skills, including traditional pointing, plastering, stone cutting and stone building; this supports long term employability, reinforces communities, and contributes to the local economy.
-Because of its success, RIWAQ is committed to offering training and employment opportunities for residents across the region and has integrated this model across all of its community engaged work.
+Each of RIWAQ’s projects includes an on-site training sessions where workers learn and refine their restoration skills, including traditional pointing, plastering, stone cutting and stone building; this supports long term employability, reinforces communities, and contributes to the local economy.